nadeemcsa/nadeemcsa/README.md

 - 👀 I’m interested in playing with data and answering dicision making queries.
 - 🌱 I’m currently learning making services, algorithms and tools for data analysis, static code analysis and services.
 - 💞️ I’m looking to collaborate on above relevant projects
-- 📫 You can contact me by sending emails.
+- 📫 You can contact me by sending g-mails@nadeemcs
 - 😄 Pronouns: friend!
 - ⚡ Fun fact: ...things are special, when you care them!